Raid on La Caine

-The RAF raid on La Caine (1944) was an attack on 10 June 1944 by aircraft of the Royal Air Force against the headquarters of Panzergruppe West during Operation Overlord the Allied invasion of France, which led the German Panzer divisions in France and Belgium.
-The headquarters had recently taken over the château at La Caine, about 12 mi to the south-west of the city of Caen, north of Thury-Harcourt.
+On 10 June 1944, during Operation Overlord, aircraft of the Royal Air Force attacked the headquarters of Panzergruppe West in the château at La Caine, about 12 mi to the south-west of the city of Caen, north of Thury-Harcourt.

-Squadrons of North American B-25 Mitchell medium bombers and Hawker Typhoon fighter bombers of the RAF Second Tactical Air Force attacked the château and its grounds with bombs and air-to-ground rockets.
+Squadrons of B-25 Mitchell medium bombers and Typhoon fighter-bombers of the RAF Second Tactical Air Force attacked the château and its grounds with bombs and air-to-ground rockets.
 Eighteen staff officers were killed in the attack and the commander, General der Panzertruppen Leo Geyr von Schweppenburg was wounded.

 A German armoured counter-offensive by Panzergruppe West against the Allied beachhead was postponed and then cancelled after the destruction of the headquarters.
 Command of Panzer divisions in the area was transferred to the I SS Panzer Corps headquarters; the remnants of the Panzergruppe West HQ was withdrawn to Paris and did not return to action until 28 June.